2017 Pakistan Super League spot-fixing scandal: 2018

 Latif's appeal against his five-year ban was rejected by an independent adjudicator on 31 January, but his fine of Rs.
-1 million was waived off.
+1 million was waived.
 Earlier that month, Latif's lawyer had claimed in their plea that Latif had met a bookie on the insistence of Jamshed and that Latif did not commit any crime.

 On 9 February, the PCB charged Jamshed with breaches of five articles of its anti-corruption code and gave him two weeks' time to respond to the charges.

 On 28 February, Shahzaib Hasan was banned for one year and fined one million Pakistani rupees for his alleged role in spot-fixing scandal.
 The ban applied retrospectively was due to end in March 2018.
 On 10 August, his review appeal resulted in the ban being extended to four years while the fine was also upheld.

 On 17 August, Jamshed was handed a 10-year ban after he was found guilty by the tribunal.